News

 Click to enlarge

 … to actually accommodate the people who want to ride, we need to provide safe and separate places for them to do so.
-Studies have shown, and common sense confirms, that elderly adults or parents traveling with children do not want to share the road with cars…they need and will readily use multi-use paths….please consider funding an environmental impact report for reopening this critical gap in Marin’s North-South Greenway. – Lee Larsen, Friends of Alto Tunnel
+Studies have shown, and common sense confirms, that elderly adults or parents traveling with children do not want to share the road with cars.
+They need and will readily use multi-use paths….
+Please consider funding an environmental impact report for reopening this critical gap in Marin’s North-South Greenway. – Lee Larsen, Friends of Alto Tunnel

 Keeping the Momentum